hagairossman/Eran-Hagai-Project/README.md

 ![](Documentation/ImageCorrectionScreen.png)

-## Scanning Mirror ran-Hagai-Project/Function Creation GUI
+## Scanning Mirror function Extractor

 Developer tool for caclulating and saving new Non-Linear Correction Vectors if new equipment is used in the lab

 Open ScanningMirrorFunctionTool\GUI_RunMe.m

 ![](Documentation/ScannerScreen.png)